 Resources for these activities come from the voluntary student arts fee, and contributions by faculty, staff, and community supporters.
 ARTSwego-supported activities serve all members of the campus and wider community.
 Specific projects in the arts often receive additional support from local and regional arts agencies, businesses, and private foundations.

 Proposals for ARTSwego support are received in the late spring for activities that will take place in the following academic year, and are reviewed on the basis of artistic quality, educational relevance, strength of planning, and commitment of other funds or resources.
 Funding recommendations are the responsibility of the Arts Programming Board, a diverse committee with faculty, staff, and student representation.

-- Download and complete the 2020-21 Summary Report Form (PDF) within 30 days after the completion of the funded program.
-Return the completed form to l[email protected].
+- Complete the Summary Report Form (Google Form) within 30 days after the completion of the funded program.

 Special Funding for Virtual Arts Experiences- Rolling Deadline

 In response to an emphasis placed on online learning caused by COVID19, ARTSwego has created a new funding opportunity that serves to encourage virtual arts experiences (in physical and virtual classroom spaces) that enhance the cultural environment of the college and augment academic offerings.
 This specific fund will directly support the cost of hiring arts professionals to conduct virtual class meetings, lectures, workshops, masterclasses, demonstrations, etc. ARTSwego encourages faculty and staff from across campus to think creatively about the ways arts professionals can enhance curriculum and offer unique perspectives to a variety of topics and subject matters.
 Projects that include cross-discipline (cross-course) collaborations (for example - connect with a colleague in another section/ course who might also benefit from the experience) are of particular interest.

 To apply, please complete the Funding for Virtual Arts Experiences (Google Form).